brikrey67/rails-views/readme.md

 > Rails methods defined in our controllers are known as `actions`

-Great let's reload:
+Great let's reload...

 ![template_missing](images/template_missing.png)

 Another error!
 We'll get more into this later.
 But, this error is telling us we do not have a view (template) yet.
 Specifically, the `index` view is missing.
 So let's create that view.
-Let's first make a directory and file in the terminal:
+Let's first make a directory and file in the terminal...

 ```bash
 $ mkdir app/views/artists